mrcmn/mrcmn.github.io/theory_md/hiera-example.md

 profile::apache_web::vhost_name: mynodecertname1.company.com
 ```

-Based on these hiera values, this node will receive a web server configuration with the following values, once Hiera lookups are reconciled:
+Based on these Hiera values, this node will receive a web server configuration with the following values, once Hiera lookups are reconciled:

 #### Resolved values for mynodecertname1.company